JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-test.md

 ## Writing and running tests with Compose Multiplatform

-First, add the source set for tests and necessary dependencies to the module.
+First, add the source set for tests and the necessary dependencies to the module.
 Then, write and run the example test and try to customize it.

 ### Create the test source set and add the testing library to dependencies